 The personal information we hold is provided by you or your parent/guardian when you apply for your Zip card.

 TfL and the companies that process personal information on our behalf use your and your parent/guardian's information for customer services and to administer the Zip card scheme you have applied for.
-For example, we will use your personal information to ensure that you are eligible for the particular Zip card scheme you have applied for, to issue your Zip card and respond to queries if you or your parent/guardian contacts us.
+For example, we will use your personal information to ensure that you are eligible (and continue to be eligible) for the particular Zip card scheme you have applied for, to issue your Zip card and respond to queries if you or your parent/guardian contacts us.

 If you contact our Customer Services in connection with your Zip card, we will create a record of this.
 If you phone TfL, your call may also be recorded for training and quality purposes.

 We may send you or your nominated parent/guardian a text message to let you know when applications are open for the next school year, or that your card is on its way.
 We will also contact you or parent/guardian near the expiry date of the Zip card to tell you about your future ticketing options.

 We will not use your or your parent or guardian's personal information for marketing purposes and will not pass it to any other organisation for this purpose.

 TfL's ticketing systems record the location, date and time a Zip card is used to make a journey on TfL's network, affiliated National Rail services or London River Services on which Oyster cards are accepted.

 Relevant police services, and Local Authority Anti Social Behaviour units may provide TfL with details of any criminal convictions, warnings, reprimands, or other sanctions issued in relation to offences that have been committed by you on, or in relation to, London's public transport network.

 Such information may be used as the basis for the withdrawal of your Zip card, and TfL may inform the police of any decision to withdraw your concession.